EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Unsubscribe from the events - `async unsubscribe()`
-Unsubscribe from the registry client events.
+Unsubscribes from the registry client events.

 ### Response format
 This is a void function.